Vocational & Career Development Services

 The Lancaster County Career and Technology Center provides unique opportunities for hands-on skills training combined with academic learning in a wide variety of vocational programs across three main campuses.
 CVHS juniors are permitted to attend LCCTC part-time (four credits), and seniors may attend LCCTC full-time.

 CVHS offers tours of LCCTC facilities for interested students.
-See the Student Activities Calendar for specific dates, times and locations.
+See the Student Activities Calendar on the CV website for specific dates, times and locations.